attack-theoRy/budget-pwa-offline-tracker/README.md

 # Budget Tracker
- A budget tracker that also works offline as a progressive webapp.
+ A budget tracker that also works offline as a progressive web app.

 by Pirooz Wallace